roccozizzamia/roccozizzamia.github.io/_pages/workinprogress.md

 <br>

-**3. A push which is less big but just as good?
+**A push which is less big but just as good?
 Experimental evidence on the role of coaching within bundled ultra-poor graduation programmes** \
 (with Narayan Das, Stefan Dercon, Maliha Noshin Khan, and Ashley Pople) \
 [AEA Trial Registry](https://www.socialscienceregistry.org/trials/9618){:target="_blank"}
 <details>